-Aurora has four subservicing agreements in place, one of which is with Freedom Mortgage.
+As of March 31, 2019, Aurora had three subservicing agreements in place, one of which is with Freedom Mortgage.
 Freedom Mortgage currently is the only sub-servicer for the Ginnie Mae MSRs.
-The agreements have varying initial terms (three years for Freedom Mortgage and two years for the other three sub-servicers) and are subject to automatic renewal for additional terms equal to the applicable initial term unless either party chooses not to renew.
+Freedom Mortgage has given notice of its termination of the subservicing agreement without cause.
+The subservicing of these loans, will be transferred to another sub-servicer upon the effective date of termination of the Freedom Mortgage sub-servicing agreement expected to occur in the second or third quarter of 2019.
+The agreements have varying initial terms (three years, for Freedom Mortgage and two years for the other two sub-servicers) and are subject to automatic renewal for additional terms equal to the applicable initial term unless either party chooses not to renew.
 Each agreement may be terminated without cause by either party by giving notice as specified in the agreement.
 If an agreement is not renewed by the Company or terminated by the Company without cause, market rate de-boarding fees will be due to the sub-servicer.
 Under each agreement, the sub-servicer agrees to service the applicable mortgage loans in accordance with applicable law and the requirements of the applicable agency and the Company pays customary fees to the applicable subservicer for specified services.